Equilibrium Self-Integration Processes

 HARMONY HORSEWORKS & EQUINE STRESS CONTROL THERAPY

-My career in horse and human therapies began after established Harmony HorseWorks, an equine rescue and sanctuary in Colorado which was active there from 2000 to 2015.
+My career in horse and human therapies began after I established Harmony HorseWorks, an equine rescue and sanctuary in Colorado which was active there from 2000 to 2015.
 During that time, I perfected ESCT for the rescue horses in my care and for my clients' horses.
 Often the clients asked if they could be helped in the same way as their horses, so I studied PEAT spiritual technology and began healing horse and owner pairs.
 Group sessions, talks, individual therapy sessions and satsangs followed.
-As a result of my familiarity with PEAT and EMDR, I've developed Equilibrium Self-Integration Processes as an outgrowth of those experiences with horses and humans.
+As a result of my familiarity with PEAT and EMDR, I've developed Equilibrium Self-Integration Processes as an outgrowth of those experiences with horses and humans plus the teachings of Dr. Hawkins.
 Realistically, there is not much difference between healing a horse and a human.
 In fact, horses make better clients since they are willing to move toward healing without egoic resistance.

 Now, using PEAT, the teachings of David R. Hawkins, M.D., Ph.D. and the teachings of the great spiritual masters of the ages as my blueprints, the therapies have unified into a powerful set of tools for clients of varied backgrounds and goals.
 The reason I ended up living in Sedona is largely due to the effect this magical landscape had on me when I attended a Hawkins seminar here in 2010.
 I had read Power vs. Force and Truth vs. Falsehood and was impressed by the massive spiritual intelligence of this remarkable psychiatrist.
 Sadly, he passed away in 2012.

 The goal of Equilibrium Self-Integration is to make the ego the servant of the Self, not its master.
 Once the energetic drain of feeding the ego is gone, the Self is revealed and shines.
 The Self was and is and will be there, always.
 Yes, we need ego to survive in our chaotic world to perform the tasks and assume the responsibilities society demands, but we don't need the ego to add to the chaos.
-Let's put a gentle bit in its mouth and teaching it some discipline, maybe even sending it to its room from time to time to take a time-out.
+Let's put a gentle bit in its mouth and teach it some discipline, maybe even sending it to its periodically to take a time-out.

 BARBARA WRIGHT ART

 For many years, I've painted what I love, specializing in equine art.
 Here in Sedona, I paint and draw the fabulous landscape.
 This is a new artistic challenge.
 To try to interpret what Mother Earth has already created with a humble approach, knowing nothing can improve on that beauty but can only inspire, is an ongoing mystery.
-My art is for sale at www.barbarawrightart.com .
-The proceeds go to the Equine Welfare Fund.
+Proceeds from the sale of my art benefit the Equine Welfare Fund.
+My art can be seen at www.barbarawrightart.com.

 THE TENETS OF EQUILIBRIUM